metamaden/recountmethylation_instance/README.md

 This will set up the main environment, called `py3,` to run the core data processing rules.
 For running MetaSRA-pipeline, you may either set up a Python 2 environment or run the rules manually if a Python 2 alias is callable from the `py3` environment.

+##1 1c.
+Setup with a Docker container (pending)

+The provided Dockerfile, also available on Docker Hub ([link](https://hub.docker.com/r/metamaden/recountmethylation_docker)), allows for automated container setup with most of the required dependencies except MongoDB.
+MongoDB access is planned to be supported using the Docker compose file at `./inst/yml/docker-compose.yml`.

 ## 2. Configuring the instance